Beercow/SEPparser/File Formats/VBN_File_Format.md

 </td><td>

-### Quarantine File Metadata
+### Quarantine Metadata

-The quarantine file metadata appears to be in ASN.1 format.
+The quarantine metadata appears to be in ASN.1 format.
 It is comprised of a series of tags.

 | Code | Value Length | Extra Data                                                                        |
 | ---- | :----------: | --------------------------------------------------------------------------------- |